VocabHunter/VocabHunter/package/PACKAGING.md

 ## Preparing your Build Environment

-### JDK 16
+### JDK 17

-You will need to install JDK 16 to build the installable bundle of VocabHunter.
-The version provided by [AdoptOpenJDK](https://adoptopenjdk.net/) is an excellent choice for this.
-The build process uses the [jpackage](https://docs.oracle.com/en/java/javase/16/jpackage/) tool that as of JDK 16 is marked as "production-ready" and is included as a part of the JDK.
+You will need to install JDK 17 to build the installable bundle of VocabHunter.
+The version provided by [Adoptium](https://adoptium.net) is an excellent choice for this.
+The build process uses the [jpackage](https://docs.oracle.com/en/java/javase/17/jpackage/) tool, included as a part of the JDK.

 ### Windows: WIX Toolset